 Beeswing House is set around two outside areas.
 To one side is an attractive gravelled courtyard with original well (which has been covered for the safety of children and dogs).
 There is an additional lawned garden and terrace to the rear with a charcoal barbecue table and chairs for outside dining.
 The garden is fully enclosed.

 To the side of the property is a large barn which can be used as a garage or for the storage of outside kit.
-A table tennis table is included for guest use.
+A table tennis table, dartboard and badminton set are included for guest use.

 There is ample private parking both in the barn and outside.